Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 ---

-- access your data
-- upload your data
-- acquire a DOI for and publish your data
-- associate metadata with your data
 - access public datasets
-- automatically feed your data to a workflow
+- access or upload your own datasets
-- containerize your workflow
+- associate metadata with your datasets
-- run your workflow
+- acquire a DOI for and publish your datasets
-- run a public workflow
-- collaborate on workflows and data
-- develop and share a new workflow
+- deploy a workflow to a HPC/HTC cluster
-- download the results of your workflow
+- download workflow results
-- automatically push workflow results to a data store
+- upload workflow results as a new dataset
-- trigger a workflow to run when your code or data changes
+- trigger a workflow to run when it or your dataset changes
+- develop a new workflow
+- publish workflows to the community
-- *think less about infrastructure and more about science*
+- **think less about infrastructure and more about science**

 <br>